 Most of us are focused on weight loss, and because of this, building muscle takes a back seat to your list of priorities.
 Exercise is usually done with the major goal of burning excess fat from your body.
 While those calories you burn during your cardio session will add up, the real magic happens when you’re not even paying attention.

 Think about that for a second.
-Your muscle is consuming 50 pounds worth of calories a year, and it’s doing this all behind the scenes without you having to even lift a finger.
+Your muscle is consuming 12 pounds worth of calories a year, and it’s doing this all behind the scenes without you having to even lift a finger.
+And it does it year after year.
 Does that sound like a good deal to you?
 It does to me too, and that’s why strength training should be the anchor in your exercise program.

 What’s Considered Strength Training?